nnicho12/Noah-Nicholson-Portfolio-Lab/docs/Labs/L03/index.md

 <img width="500" height="500" alt="Archimedean Chords" src="https://github.com/user-attachments/assets/8948bbcb-5a7d-4f3d-93c7-5673074b1e2b" />

 This pattern has a similar style to the Concentric, this uses a circular shape as oppose to a perimeter tracing shape.
 This would allow for more flexibility like the concentric but also allows for optimized filling for materials such as resin and epoxy.

+# How does infill percentage affect mechanical properties, and how do different infill patterns affect mechanical properties?

+Infill percentage will mostly affect how the compression will effect a model.
+This is because higher infill percentage means a high level of support around the neutral axis of the model.
+How the infill percentage affects the strength of the model is not linear.
+Different infill patterns will affect mechanical properties of a model such as flexibility or the model's ability to take filler material.
+This is because based on the pattern, some can assist in tensile strength in one direction, but not the other.
+Think of a standard line pattern. parallel to the length of a rectangle.
+If you apply force on the width of the rectangle, there would be a much higher resistance to deformation than if force was applied on the length of the rectangle.
 ## Preprocessor and Printing